-(4) the filer provides a letter to the principal regulator with the materials confirming the following, to the best of its knowledge and belief:
+(4) at the same time as filing the materials, the filer confirms to the principal regulator that, to the best of its knowledge and belief:

-(a) The filer filed the materials (including all required translations and any undertaking the principal regulator requested) with, and paid the required fees to, the principal regulator and all non-principal regulators, except the OSC if the amendment relates to a dual prospectus and the OSC has opted out of the dual review.

-- (b) The filer delivered all documents required to be delivered under the securities legislation of each jurisdiction in which the filer filed the materials. - (c) The filer is not subject to a cease trade order issued by the regulator of any jurisdiction in which the filer filed the materials; - (d) Where an underwriter is required to sign a certificate and the amendment relates to the removal of an underwriter, at least one underwriter that signed the certificate is registered or is exempt from registration in each jurisdiction in which the filer will offer securities to purchasers. - (e) The filer has applied for and received all necessary exemptions from applicable securities legislation from the principal regulator, and from the OSC in the case of a dual prospectus for which the OSC has not opted out of the dual review.
+- (a) The filer filed the materials (including all required translations and any undertaking the principal regulator requested) with, and paid the required fees to, the principal regulator and all non-principal regulators, except the OSC if the amendment relates to a dual prospectus and the OSC has opted out of the dual review. - (b) The filer delivered all documents required to be delivered under the securities legislation of each jurisdiction in which the filer filed the materials. - (c) The filer is not subject to a cease trade order issued by the regulator of any jurisdiction in which the filer filed the materials; - (d) Where an underwriter is required to sign a certificate and the amendment relates to the removal of an underwriter, at least one underwriter that signed the certificate is registered or is exempt from registration in each jurisdiction in which the filer will offer securities to purchasers. - (e) The filer has applied for and received all necessary exemptions from applicable securities legislation from the principal regulator, and from the OSC in the case of a dual prospectus for which the OSC has not opted out of the dual review.